 Right now there are two places in Kiev where you can see what remains of Maidan.
-It is mostly left for tourists to get a feel for what happened and as a memorial to those who died.
+It is mostly left for tourists to get a feel of what happened and as a memorial to those who died.
 Yesterday I saw the smaller one.

 It was painful looking at how many flowers and candles people had brought – you can feel the sorrow and imagine them holding back tears or breaking down and bawling as they bring those flowers.
 Not everyone necessarily knew the protesters who died personally.
 Some people saw them die, or remember their face from attending a protest, some just cry at the unfairness of these people dying for a better future that they won’t get a chance to see.